 Streets are rated with a Pavement Condition Index (PCI) score.
 The lower a PCI score, the worse shape a street is in.
 If a street's PCI is too low, rehabilitation costs will rise significantly.
 The City has to carefully plan when to repair the streets.
 Too soon and we don't get the full life out of the surface.
 Too late and the costs limit how many streets can be repaired in any given cycle.
 There are many distresses that are monitored in order to calculate a PCI.
 To learn more about these distresses, view this Informative Document.

-To learn more about how the City uses this data to plan for future repairs, click HERE to view a presentation that was prepared for the City Council or call Frank Anderson at 503.831.3555.
+To learn more about how the City uses this data to plan for future repairs, click HERE to view a presentation that was prepared for the City Council or call Gary Marks at 503.831.3555.

 To learn about the work the Street Funding Citizens Advisory Committee has done regarding the need to fund street repair, please click HERE.